TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Consider watching for a url change (e.g. from vue router) and send a ctrl msg if not sending a new connection (e.g. from an actual page change).
   * Option for a pop-over notification to manually reconnect the websocket.
   * Add manual socket.io reconnection function so it can be incorporated in disconnected UI notifications.
+  * Add new fn: `uiWatch(cssSelector)` - watches for any changes to the selected nodes and uses `uiGet` to send useful data back to Node-RED automatically.
   * Investigate use of [PerformanceNavigationTiming.type](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming/type) to detect page load type and inform uibuilder on initial message.
   * Fix start options load style sheet https://discourse.nodered.org/t/uibuilder-new-release-v5-1-1-some-nice-new-features-and-illustration-of-future-features/64479/16?u=totallyinformation